This week, Netflix confirms its new ad-backed tier while Zoom launches a new packaging offering, and Alo Yoga enables cryptocurrency payments.

 Netflix confirms new ad-supported service

 Netflix’s co-CEO, Ted Sarandos, has confirmed that the company is working to include a new, cheaper, ad-supported subscription tier to their catalog by the end of this year.
 While the ad-sales partnership hasn’t been announced, NBCUniversal and Google position as top contenders.
-Learn more on The Wall Street Journal.
+Learn more on The Verge.

 Zoom launches major subscription updates